abdulhannanali/bookmarks-tool/README.md

-# bookmarks-tool
+# bookmarker

-A Command Line tool for storing bookmarks. bookmarks-tool has the ability to fetch the meta data about the bookmark using the `request` module.
+Bookmarks managment made damn easy, bookmarker makes your bookmark management a bliss, and with it's features like automatic meta data fetching, it's a heaven for the bookmarks.

+## How it stores the bookmarks?

+`bookmarker` uses node `fs` module in order to store the bookmarks.
+It maintains an index in the `index.json` and seperate `json` format file for each application.

-## Status
+## Contributions
-This `bookmarks-tool` is heavily under progress.
+Please, please, please, Contribute!!! :)

 ### LICENSE

 MIT LICENSE.
-See [LICENSE](LICENSE) for more details.
+SEE [LICENSE](LICENSE) for more details.